daaf/derekfarr/content/docs/articles/wireguard-remote-access.md

 ---
-title: Access a remote server from anywhere via Wireguard
+title: Access a remote server from a mobile phone via Wireguard
 weight: 1
 ---
-# Access a remote server from anywhere via Wireguard
+# Access a remote server from a mobile phone via Wireguard

 ## Introduction
 I self-host a few apps on my home network, using a small single-board computer as my server.